Monmouth & Middlesex County Alimony Attorney

 Where a spouse needs an educational program or vocational training to become employable, a judge can order rehabilitative alimony.
 The court will require the recipient to provide a detailed plan to achieve this goal.
 Courts may also order reimbursement alimony paid to one party who financially supported the other in a program of advanced education or career training.
 Finally, permanent alimony may be awarded to a spouse from a long-term marriage; this is a spouse who lacks the ability to become financially independent, commonly due to advanced age or disability.
 Permanent alimony is rare and only available where valid reasons exist for it.

-Get your questions answered along with specific advice from out Monmouth County alimony lawyer by contacting us for a consultation today.
+Get your questions answered along with specific advice from our Monmouth & Middlesex County alimony lawyer by contacting us for a consultation today.